Quick start

 $ cd gwcelery

-4. Inside the cloned git repository, run this command to create a Poetry-managed virtual environment containing GWCelery and all of its dependencies:
+4. Inside the cloned git repository, run this command to create a uv-managed virtual environment containing GWCelery and all of its dependencies:

 To test

-First, install the extra test dependencies in the Poetry-managed virtual environment by running this command:
+First, install the extra dev dependencies in the uv-managed virtual environment by running this command:

-Then, to run the unit tests, just run pytest within the Poetry virtual environment:
+Then, to run the unit tests, just run pytest within the uv virtual environment:

 To start